Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 After surgery, you’ll be moved to a recovery area, or ICU, where you can be closely watched.
 From there, you may go to a special care unit or a regular room.
-The hospital stay after minimally invasive heart surgery varies, but is often 5 to 7 days.
+The hospital stay after minimally invasive heart surgery varies.
+But it is often 5 to 7 days.

 When you first wake up, you may feel groggy, thirsty, or cold.
 If the breathing tube given to you during surgery is still in place, you won’t be able to talk.
 You will have flexible tubes in your chest to drain air, blood, and fluid.
-Intravenous (IV) lines give you fluid and medications.
+IV (intravenous) lines give you fluid and medicines.
 Monitors record your heartbeat and the amount of oxygen in your blood.

-A nurse may give pain medications to you.
-Sometimes, a special pump is used.
+A nurse may give you pain medicines.
+Sometimes a special pump is used.
 The pump is called a PCA, or patient-controlled analgesia pump.
-This pump lets you give yourself small amounts of pain medication as you need them.
+This pump lets you give yourself small amounts of pain medicine as you need them.

 You’ll soon begin to move around to improve your muscle strength and blood flow.
 Your nurse or a therapist will help you when you first get up and walk.
 You may also be taught range-of-motion exercises to help stretch and strengthen your muscles as they heal.
 Deep breathing and coughing exercises help keep your lungs clear, make your breathing muscles stronger, and prevent complications.
 A nurse or therapist may teach you these exercises before or soon after your surgery.
-Perform them as instructed.
+Do them as instructed.

-If you have heart valve surgery, you may need to take an anticoagulant (“blood thinner”).
-How much of this medication you need takes some time to adjust.
+If you have heart valve surgery, you may need to take a blood thinner (anticoagulant).
+How much of this medicine you need takes some time to adjust.
 Much of this adjustment will happen before you go home.
-Your doctor or nurse will talk with you about this and any other medications you need.
+Your doctor or nurse will talk with you about this and any other medicines you need.